AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Can I select a custom image with a different operating system when I replace the system disk of an instance?

 Yes, you can select a custom image with a different operating system when you replace the system disk of an instance.
-For more information, see [Replace the system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (non-public images).md).
+For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

 **Note:** When a custom image is used to replace a system disk, all data on the original system disk is overwritten.

 ## Can I use a custom image to overwrite the system disk data of an ECS instance?

 Yes, you can use a custom image to overwrite the system disk data of an ECS instance.
-For more information, see [Replace the system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (non-public images).md).
+For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

 **Note:** When you use a custom image to replace the image of an instance, the custom image overwrites all data on the system disk of the instance.